muhdarifrawi/20241219-form-demo/README.md

 # Invoice Form Demo
 ## Intro
-This is just a simple demo form to showcase the use of JavaScript in a statice webpage setting.
+This is just a simple demo form to showcase the use of JavaScript in a static webpage setting.

 ## Feature
 You can fill up the form, calculate and try printing out the form using your browser printing function.